 It’s also important to look at the bigger financial picture in terms of where else you have money invested.
 Diversification matters for managing risk in your portfolio and before switching to bonds in your 401(k), it’s helpful to review what you’ve invested in your IRA or a taxable brokerage account.
 It’s possible that you may already have bond holdings elsewhere that could help to balance out any losses triggered by a bear market.

 There are various rules of thumb you can use to determine your ideal asset allocation.
 The 60/40 rule, for example, dictates having 60% of your portfolio in stocks and 40% dedicated to bonds.
-Or you may use the rule of 100 or 120 instead, which advocate subtracting your age from 100 or 120.
+Or you may use the rule of 100 or 120 instead, which advocates subtracting your age from 100 or 120.
 So, if you’re 30 years old and use the rule of 120, you’d keep 90% of your portfolio in stocks and the rest in bonds or other safer investments.

-Consider Bond Funds
+Investing in Bond Funds

 Bond mutual funds and bond ETFs could be a more attractive option than traditional bond investments if you’re worried about bear market impacts on your portfolio.
 With bond ETFs, for example, you can own a collection of bonds in a single basket that trades on an exchange just like a stock.
 This could allow you to buy in low during periods of volatility and benefit from price appreciation as you ride the market back up.
 Sinking money into individual bonds during a bear market or recession, on the other hand, can lock you in when it comes to bond prices and yields.